SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in Oakfield?

-For routine maintenance like having your tank pumped, a permit is not required.
-However, for any work that alters the system—such as replacing a tank, repairing a distribution box, or installing a new drainfield—you must obtain a permit from the Worth Board of Health before work begins.
+For routine pumping and cleaning of your tank, no permit is necessary.
+However, for any repair to the tank or drainfield, or for a full system replacement or new installation, you must obtain a permit from the Worth Board of Health before any work begins.

 Can heavy rain delay pumping in Oakfield?